codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

   max-width="60%"
 %}

-### Contextual insights for applications
+### Integrated insights into Product applications

-Products offer more than just standard Git commit or hash information; they provide enriched insights into your applications.
+Products offer more than just standard Git commit or hash information: they provide enriched insights into your applications.

 When you select a Product in the Products dashboard, three tabs appear on the right: **Pods**, **Git**, and **Features**.
 These tabs consolidate Kubernetes (Pods), version control (Git), and issue-tracking (Features) data into a single location.

 ##### Git
 In the Git tab, you gain direct insights from the application repository, not the GitOps repository.
 This allows you to trace the complete commit history of the application's repo up to the commit that initiated the build and deployed the new version.
-View detailed history of individual commits and deep links to source control.
+Commit history includes  history of individual commits with deep links to source control.

 ##### Features
-The Features tab allows you to connect these commits seamlessly with tickets in your issue-tracking tool or system.
+The Features tab allows you to connect these commits with tickets in your issue-tracking tool or system.
 This integration enhances traceability and context, enabling you to monitor the deployment's impact by tying deployed features to specific feature requests or bug fixes.

 From this unified view, you can:
 * Gain insights into deployment specifics